Everything you need to know about river cruises in the U.S. in 2025

 The aptly named Viking Mississippi is an upscale modern river cruise ship that can host up to 386 guests in 193 outside-facing staterooms.
 Even the ship’s smallest staterooms clock in at a comfortable 268 square feet, including a private verandah.

-Each of Viking’s Mississippi river cruises include one complimentary shore excursion in every port.
-Wi-Fi, alcoholic and non-alcoholic drinks, and enrichment activities are also included.
-Viking’s U.S. river cruises start at $3,999 per person.
+Each of Viking’s Mississippi River cruises includes one complimentary shore excursion in every port.
+Onboard you’ll have the opportunity to hear educational lectures, see performances from local heritage groups, and enjoy the scenery from the outdoor decks.
+Wi-Fi, alcoholic and non-alcoholic drinks, and enrichment activities are part of the fare.
+Viking’s U.S. river cruises start at $3,499 per person.

 More from FamilyVacationist: